haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/sens-data-initial.md

 	git add app/etc/config.php && git commit -m "Add system-specific configuration" && git push origin master

 Complete code deployment to Staging and Production.
 For Starter, you push to `staging` and `master` branches.
 For Production, you will need to SSH into your environments and push.
-For details on deployment commands, see [Deploy your store]({{ page.baseurl }}/cloud/live/stage-prod-live.html).
+For details on deployment commands, see [部署你的网店]({{ page.baseurl }}/cloud/live/stage-prod-live.html).

 Wait for deployment to complete in all environments.